Design details in the concrete jungle

 Crash-ready bollards, walls, fences, and site furnishings provide security against vehicle impact.
 Low-impact versions define perimeters and guide traffic.
 These types of site furnishings and hardscape options may also be used to protect trees, bioswales, plantings, ponds, and animal habitat.

+The ubiquity of these building materials gives us room to reconsider how we use them.
 The world’s population is increasingly urban.
-Sustainability requires us to rethink the ways urban places use resources.
-Bringing nature into the cities is good for both human happiness and long-term urban stability.
+Cities have traditionally been more hard-material than organic.
+Yet sustainability requires us to rethink the ways urban places use resources.
+We’ve seen that bringing nature into the cities is good for both human happiness and long-term urban stability.

 To make these changes, the components of the urban landscape should be considered as parts of an ecosystem.
 Big changes can sometimes come from small things.
 What can designers and planners do to create sustainable, accessible cities that foster community engagement and economic success?
 A new vision of urban ecology is arising, and small local hardscape changes, made many times over, can make a big impact.